Editor’s Note: Yes, E&O prices have dropped; now here are a few tips on getting the most for your money.

 Is Referring Party coverage included?
 This provides coverage for real estate agents and is an important marketing tool to make you competitive.
 Most programs include it free.

 Does the policy surcharge for each additional inspector or is everyone covered for the advertised rate/minimum premium?
 If there is a surcharge, how is this determined- by revenue or per inspector?
 Are independent contractors covered?
 If so, is there a surcharge?
 This coverage can come in handy if you have overflow work or a job you need help with because you don’t yet have the competency.
 This may not seem relevant in slow times but markets can change, sometimes quickly.
 If your policy covers multiple inspectors without additional premium required, it allows you the freedom to assign work at any time, even one job, to a trusted independent contractor and know the coverage is in place.
-Or, if business dictates, it allows you to hire an inspector part or full-time without having to come of out pocket.
+Or, if business dictates, it allows you to hire an inspector part or full-time without having to come out of pocket.

 If you do want to add an inspector or independent contractor mid-term, what is required?
 Is it as easy as notifying the agent by email or do you have to apply for new coverage and/or wait for an answer?
 In fact, how easy is the application process overall?
 Is it streamlined and fast or time-consuming and frustrating?

-Are other coverages available and at what cost, such as WDO/WDI (wood destroying organisms/insects), radon, pool, septic, code compliance and new construction and/or commercial inspections?
+Are other coverages available and at what cost, such as WDO/WDI (wood destroying organisms/insects), radon, pool and new construction and/or commercial inspections?
 If you don’t offer additional services now and think this doesn’t matter, consider that certain coverages, such as for commercial inspections, may be good to have in case you get the opportunity during the year to expand your services- to learn and earn.
 This is especially true if there is no surcharge (or no surcharge up to a certain percentage of your total revenue).
 Competency is always required.
 Most programs include coverage for some commercial work up to a certain percentage of revenue.
 If the coverage is in place when opportunity knocks, you can answer the door rather than spending time scrambling for coverage and/or paying additional premium.